badoo/liveprof/README.md

 // Start profiling
 \Badoo\LiveProfiler\LiveProfiler::getInstance()
+    ->setMode(\Badoo\LiveProfiler\LiveProfiler::MODE_DB) // optional, MODE_DB - save profiles to db, MODE_FILES - save profiles to files
     ->setConnectionString('mysql://db_user:db_password@db_mysql:3306/Profiler?charset=utf8') // optional, you can also set the connection url in the environment variable LIVE_PROFILER_CONNECTION_URL
+    ->setPath('/app/data/') // optional, path to save profiles, you can also set the file path in the environment variable LIVE_PROFILER_PATH
     ->setApp('Site1') // optional, current app name to use one profiler in several apps, "Default" by default ->setLabel('users') // optional, the request name, by default the url path or script name in cli ->setDivider(700) // optional, profiling starts for 1 of 700 requests with the same app and label, 1000 by default